-A couple of years ago, one of our attorneys had a case where a bolt in a trailer-hitch broke.
+A few years ago, one of our attorneys had a case where a bolt in a trailer-hitch broke.
 As a result, the trailer fell and crushed a man’s foot which then had to be amputated.
 The product defect was that the bolts were not strong enough to hold the trailer hitch and were made with substandard metal.
 Fortunately, the client’s family saved the bolts and we were able to prove they were defective and get substantial compensation for our client.
 If our client had not saved the bolts, our attorneys probably would not have been successful with the case.
 Another example is a case we had where a girl fell through a defective railing at an apartment building.
 If the girl’s parents had not saved the defective balustrade, we would not have been successful for her.

 The next most important think to know and do if you are injured by a defective product is TAKE PICTURES, and GET THE NAMES and phone numbers of witnesses.

 CALL A MINNESOTA ATTORNEY TO DISCUSS YOUR DEFECTIVE PRODUCT INJURY CLAIM

 If you or someone you know is injured by a defective product, machine, or equipment, please call and speak with a lawyer at our office right away so that we can investigate the case for you and sue the company if necessary.
 We are Minnesota personal injury lawyers with more than 25 years of experience successfully handling hundreds of cases.
 The initial consultation is free, and we only charge based on a percentage of the compensation you receive.